Kingdom of Hanover: Reorganisation of religious bodies

-The Lutheran church was the state church of the Kingdom of Hanover with the King being summus episcopus (Supreme Governor of the Lutheran Church).
+The Lutheran church was the state church of the Kingdom of Hanover, with the King being summus episcopus (Supreme Governor of the Lutheran Church).
 Regional consistories supervised church and clergy.
 These were in Aurich, a simultaneously Lutheran and Calvinist consistory dominated by Lutherans (for East Frisia) and the Lutheran consistories in Hanover (for the former Electorate of Brunswick-Lüneburg proper), in Ilfeld (for the County of Hohenstein, a Hanoverian exclave in the Eastern Harz mountains), in Osnabrück (for the former Prince-Bishopric of Osnabrück), in Otterndorf (existed 1535–1885 for the Land of Hadeln) as well as in Stade (existed 1650–1903, until 1885 for the former Bremen-Verden proper without Hadeln, then including the complete Stade region).
 A general superintendent chaired each consistory.

 In 1848, the Lutheran parishes were democratised by the introduction of presbyteries (Kirchenvorstände, singular Kirchenvorstand; literally: church boards), elected by all major male parishioners and chairing each congregation in co-operation with the pastor, being before the sole chairman.
 This introduction of presbyteries was somewhat revolutionary in the rather hierarchically structured Lutheran church.

 In 1864, Carl Lichtenberg, Hanoverian minister of education, cultural and religious affairs (1862–65), persuaded the Ständeversammlung (lit.
 Estates Assembly, the Hanoverian parliament) to pass a new law as to the constitution of the Lutheran church.
 The constitution provided a state synod (parishioners' parliament, Landessynode).
 But its first session only materialised in 1869 when, after the 1866 Prussian annexation of the Kingdom of Hanover, the Hanoverian Lutherans desired a representative body separate from Prussian rule, though it was restricted to Lutheran matters only.

 After the Prussian conquest in 1866, on 19 September 1866, the day before the official Prussian annexation took place and with the last summus episcopus, King George V of Hanover, in exile, the Kingdom's six consistories joined to form today's still-existing church body, the Lutheran State Church of Hanover.
 An all-Hanoverian consistory, the Landeskonsistorium (state consistory), was formed with representatives from the regional consistories.

 While the Calvinist congregations in formerly-Prussian East Frisia had a common roof organisation with the Lutherans there ("Coetus") and the Reformed Church in the former County of Bentheim, then being the state church, had fully established church bodies for Bentheim only (Königlich-Großbrittanisch-Hannoverscher Ober-Kirchenrath, Royal British-Hanoverian Supreme Church Council), the Calvinist congregations elsewhere in Hanover were in a somewhat sorry state.
-Though some Calvinist congregations of Huguenot origin were organised in the Lower Saxon Confederation (Niedersächsische Konföderation).
-The Lutheran church being the state church of Hanover also supervised the Calvinist diaspora parishes outside East Frisia and Bentheim.
+However, some Calvinist congregations of Huguenot origin were organised in the Lower Saxon Confederation (Niedersächsische Konföderation).
+The Lutheran church, being the state church of Hanover, also supervised the Calvinist diaspora parishes outside East Frisia and Bentheim.
 In 1848 the new Hanoverian law also provided for presbyteries in these Calvinist parishes, which exactly fit the presbyterian structure of Calvinism.